keshav1441/Foundrly/README.md

 - Ensure MongoDB is running locally or use MongoDB Atlas
 - Check `MONGO_URI` in `.env`

-### OAuth Not Working

-- Use mock login for local development
+### Authentication Issues

+- Clear browser localStorage if tokens are corrupted
-- Ensure OAuth credentials are set in `.env`
+- Check JWT_SECRET is set in backend `.env`
-- Check callback URLs match your setup
+- Verify password hashing with bcrypt

+### Socket.io Not Working

+- Check backend console for connection logs
+- Verify token is being sent in Socket.io auth
+- Check browser console for Socket.io errors
+- Ensure backend Socket.io CORS is configured

+### Modal Not Appearing

+- Check browser console for debug logs
+- Verify `needsRequest: true` in API response
+- Check modal z-index (should be z-[9999])
+- Ensure idea has a `submittedBy` field

 ### AI Generation Not Working

-- AI features will use mock data if API keys are not set
+- AI features require API keys to be set
 - Set `OPENAI_API_KEY` or `GEMINI_API_KEY` in `.env`
+- Check backend logs for API errors

 ## 📝 License

 MIT

-## 🙏 Acknowledgments

-Built for hackathons and bad startup ideas everywhere.